donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/README.md

 > [!NOTE]
 > This blog series was originally published on [blogger.com](https://donnachaforde.blogspot.com) between 2015-2017.
-The articles were subsequently migrated to [GitHub Pages](https://donnachaforde.github.io/blogs+posts/jvm-performance-tuning/) in 2023 where edits and corrections have been applied and will continue to be applied.
+The articles were subsequently migrated to [GitHub Pages](https://donnachaforde.github.io/blogs+posts/jvm-performance-tuning/) in 2023 where minor edits and corrections were applied.
+Any further updates will only be applied here.